Frederick Bauernschmidt

 Frederick Bauernschmidt (January 10, 1864 – March 8, 1933) was an American brewer and philanthropist from Maryland.
 He founded the American Brewery in Baltimore and it operated from 1900 to 1923.
+He was a son of the Baltimore Bauernschmidt brewing family.

 Early life

-Frederick Bauernschmidt was born on January 10, 1864, to Margaret (née Wiessner) and George Bauernschmidt.
-His father was a brewer in Baltimore and his mother's father was a brewer.
+Frederick Bauernschmidt was born in Baltimore on January 10, 1864, to Margaret (née Wiessner) and George Bauernschmidt.
+His father was a brewer in Baltimore and his mother's brother was the brewer John Frederick Wiessner of John F. Wiessner & Sons Brewery Company.
 He was educated in public and private schools.

 Career

 Brewing career

 Bauernschmidt was made treasurer of George Bauernschmidt Brewery, his father's company, after its incorporation.
 In 1898, Bauernschmidt's father sold the brewery.
 Bauernschmidt and his brother William resigned in frustration.
 Both brothers opened their own breweries following the sale.
 Their brother John would work for the company that purchased the brewery, the Maryland Brewing Company.
 His brother William would later join Bauernschmidt's brewery.

 Bauernschmidt's brewery was named the American Brewery and was in operation by January 1900 at 1108 Hillen Street in Baltimore.
 Bauernschmidt competed with Maryland Brewing Company.
 His brother William would leave American Brewery and his brother John would leave his job at the competing brewery and join the American Brewery.
 By 1910, the brewery added a bottling plant.
 At the start of its operation, it was producing 130,000 barrels per year, and by the end of its operation during Prohibition, it was producing 400,000 barrels per year.
 The business was sold to the American Malt Company at the start of Prohibition, in 1923.
 Bauernschmidt initially believed Prohibition and the Volstead Act was temporary and paid his employees for three years before selling the company.

 Bauernschmidt served as an advisor to the Free State Brewery in the 1930s.